 Since 9/11, over 2.5 million U.S. service members have been deployed overseas to combat terrorism in multiple theaters of operation.
 As a result, there has been an alarming increase among veterans in the incidence of Post Traumatic Stress (PTS), difficulties in assimilating back into civilian relationships and, most tragically, suicides.
 Numerous studies have indicated there is currently a shortfall in veteran access to mental health treatment that is projected to worsen in the near future.
-In response to this need, we are developing a new treatment facility, Guardian Hills Veterans Healing Center (a Missouri Not for Profit 501c(3) Corporation), to serve the needs of Midwestern veterans and their immediate families.
-Guardian Hills will be a short-duration, high impact residential treatment facility in the Green Hills Region of Northeast Missouri that would provide veterans (and their partners) suffering from the effects of PTS and moral injury no charge immersive programs in a rural setting.
+In response to this need, we are developing a new retreat facility, Guardian Hills Veterans Healing Center (a Missouri Not for Profit 501c(3) Corporation), to serve the needs of Midwestern veterans and their immediate families.
+Guardian Hills will be a short-duration, high impact residential retreat facility in the Green Hills Region of Northeast Missouri that will provide veterans (and their partners) suffering from the effects of PTS and moral injury no charge immersive week long retreat programs in a rural setting.

-Similar facilities currently exist which have successfully utilized outdoor and retreat centered treatment programs for veterans but few are in the Midwest.
+Similar facilities currently exist which have successfully utilized outdoor and retreat centered programs for veterans but few are in the Midwest.
 By providing a comprehensive facility in relatively close driving proximity to St Louis/Columbia/Kansas City, as well as population and academic centers in Iowa/Illinois/Nebraska/Kansas, travel costs for both staff and residents can be minimized while providing a facility for large veteran demographic regions.